What budget to travel à CHICAGO? Money and currency

-Admission to museums, whether in Chicago, Saint Paul, Minneapolis, Madison or Detroit, is about $15.
-Sightseeing and guided tours are more expensive; for example, you'll need to pay $30 to visit the Willis Tower Observatory or 360 Chicago.
-Your total expenses will depend on how many cultural activities you want to do during your visit
+Admission to museums, whether in Chicago, Saint Paul, Minneapolis, Madison or Detroit, is around US$15.
+Viewpoints and guided tours are more expensive; for example, you'll have to pay US$30 to visit the Willis Tower observatory or the 360 Chicago observatory.
+Your total expenditure will depend on the number of cultural activities you wish to take part in during your visit.

-Be aware that free events are organized every summer in the city's parks: outdoor movies, festivals, sports sessions...
-Check out TimeOut Chicago(www.timeout.com/chicago) or Choose Chicago(www.choosechicago.com) for events during your visit.
+Be aware that free events are organized every summer in the city's parks: open-air films, festivals, sports sessions...
+Visit TimeOut Chicago(www.timeout.com/chicago) or Choose Chicago(www.choosechicago.com) to find out what's on during your visit.

 You can totally exercise and relax without paying a dime in Chicago: just take advantage of the parks, which offer the perfect setting for jogging or just hanging out when the weather is good.
 In the summer, the city's 26 miles of beach are free!